 Swarovski is a multi-national glass producer split into three major industry areas touching a wide range of consumer industries.
 Swarovski Crystal Business alone is one of the highest grossing business units with a global reach of approximately 2,800 stores in around 170 countries, more than 27,000 employees, and a revenue of about 2.6 billion euros (in 2016)

 Swarovski wanted to identify highly correlated influencers across different domains of culture and entertainment as well as emerging media properties such as podcasts, apps and games that had high relevance to their target audience.
-This was part of a broad effort to find alternative buyable media and partnerships to increase the marketing efficacy and relevant to the consumer.
+This was part of a broad effort to find alternative buyable media and partnerships to increase the marketing efficacy and relevance to the consumer.